Protecting Alaska's Justice Reforms

 The United States locks up more or its people than any other nation.

 Alaska is no different.
 Critics of reform don’t want us to remember that in the decade prior to reform (2005-2014) our justice system was horribly broken.
-In that decade “tough on crime” policies caused Alaska’s prison population to skyrocket, growing three times faster than our resident population, produced a dangerously high 67% recidivism rate, and exhibited structural racial bias that imprisoned Alaska Native men at three times the rate of Caucasian men.
+“Tough on crime” policies caused Alaska’s prison population to skyrocket, growing three times faster than our resident population, produced a dangerously high 67% recidivism rate, and exhibited structural racial bias that imprisoned Alaska Native and African-American men at four times the rate of Caucasian men.

-The system had become bloated, financially unsustainable, racially biased, and was making us less safe.
+The system had become bloated, financially unsustainable, racially biased, and was making Alaskans less safe.

 It was against this backdrop that reform was passed in 2016.
-The primary reform bill, Senate Bill 91, was a good start, but it had flaws that law enforcement professionals, civil libertarians, Alaska Native groups, and members of the community came together to fix in late 2017 with Senate Bill 54.
+The primary reform bill, Senate Bill 91, was a good start, but it had flaws that law enforcement professionals, civil libertarians, Alaska Native groups, and members of the community came together to fix last year with Senate Bill 54 and House Bill 312.

 Now Alaska has a criminal justice system that is fairer, more sustainable, better structured to protect the public, and invests in programs proven to prevent crime and lower the likelihood of prisoners committing more crimes after being released from prison.
 It also enacts tougher penalties on violent crimes, strengthens community supervision of those on probation and parole, and will responsibly reduce Alaska’s inmate population, saving the state of Alaska $380 million over the next 10 years.

-These reforms have only been fully in place for a few months, but are already paying dividends.
-As Sen. Cathy Giessel noted in her May newsletter, “In the last 4 months, re-offenses by low risk folks who are supervised has dropped from 40% to less than 5%.”
+These reforms have only been fully in place for a year, but are already paying dividends.
+According to the Alaska Department of Corrections’ testimony to state legislators, Alaska’s recidivism rate has already dropped from 67% to 61% and, as Senate President Cathy Giessel noted in her May 2018 newsletter, “In the last 4 months, re-offenses by low risk folks who are supervised has dropped from 40% to less than 5%.”

 Smart Justice Alaska is a statewide advocacy platform created by the ACLU of Alaska to organize Alaskans in support of Alaska’s criminal justice reforms that: